niklaszimmermann/pdf_areaocr/README.md

 ![imgExamplePdf](/tut/samplepdf_s.jpg)

-#Step 02) undersand how coordinates in a pdf-file work.
+#Step 02) undersand how coordinates in a pdf-file work
 As used by the iTextPdf-librarie:
 ![imgAnnotatedExamplePdf](/tut/samplepdf_annotation1_s.jpg)